3 Strategies for "Templatizing" Your User Research [+Example Templates]

 Templates can also help streamline and simplify communication with stakeholders.
 For example, for tactical research projects, we found it very effective to share a summary of the session highlights alongside a replay link after every user interview.
 Using a simple template for this helps us share these as Slack threads and engage both stakeholders who weren’t able to make the session and the observers in a discussion about emerging learning.

-Similarly, an insights summary template helps us organise research findings in a digestible format, signposting key themes for different groups of stakeholders and communicating these clearly and promptly to the team.
+Similarly, an insights summary template helps us organize research findings in a digestible format, signposting key themes for different groups of stakeholders and communicating these clearly and promptly to the team.

 Templates can add real value to any research practice, but it’s also worth noting that it’s important to use them with discernment.
 Different templates become more or less useful depending on the research you’re conducting.
 For example, the session highlights and insights summary templates we mentioned above are great for tactical studies in agile teams but would be too limiting to communicate learnings from a large-scale discovery project effectively.